 National Trust properties in the area include two near Henley: Grey’s Court, with its donkey wheel and maze (http://www.nationaltrust.org.uk/greys-court/

-), and Nuffield Place, home of William Morris, Lord Nuffield - founder of Morris Motors - open to visitors Wednesday –Sunday from April – end October (http://www.nationaltrust.org.uk/nuffield-place/
+), and Nuffield Place, home of William Morris, Lord Nuffield - founder of Morris Motors - open to visitors seven days a week from March – end October (http://www.nationaltrust.org.uk/nuffield-place/

 ).
 The house is a rare survival of a complete middle-class home of the 1930s.
 Designed by Oswald Partridge Milne and built in 1914, it is situated at Huntercombe/Nuffield,halfway between Wallingford and Henley on the left-hand side of the A4130.